sarojbelbase/nepstonks/README.md

 ### Overview

 A channel that publishes stocks related to `IPOs`, `FPOs`, `Right Shares` & `Debentures`.
 It is backed by a `telegram-bot` that does all the heavy lifting.
-It fetches the latest issues from a source and sends them directly to the telegram channel.
-An automated `github-action` runs it every day at an appointed time to check if there are any new investment opportunities.
-As an automation-loving guy, I just saved myself many clicks of `sharesansar` or other similar portals we get these discoveries from.
+It fetches the latest issues from an API and sends them directly to this telegram channel.
+An automated `github-action` runs it every day at an appointed time to check if there are any new issues available.
+As an automation-loving guy, I just saved myself many clicks of `sharesansar` or other similar portals we get these information from.
+Feel free to fork, star to your liking.

 ### Prerequisites